-As far as the show is concerned, a Witcher is a genetically engineered being created to hunt stuff.
+What is a Witcher???
+We just don't know.As far as the show is concerned, a Witcher is a genetically engineered being created to hunt stuff.
 They have cool hair and can use some magic, but mostly everyone kinda hates them, a stigmatized breed of roving, lonely, one-man slaughter houses.
 When Geralt meets the minstrel Jaskier (Joey Batey), he makes it his mission to normalize Witchers, strumming tunes about Geralt's great deeds and successful battles.
 Good luck with that.

 Almost everyone gets naked at least onceThe Witcher is a very horny show.
 They're very horny games, too, with multiple lengthy cutscenes full of hot makeouts and sex on top of stuffed unicorns, and the show does its best to replicate some of that.
 Most characters get topless a few times, and Geralt eschews clothes almost daily, only wearing them when he has to.
 When your two hobbies are monster killing and baths, clothes end up more of an encumbrance than anything else.

 The Witcher's catchphrase is "Hmmm"He says "Hmmm" a lot.
 Geralt's a big thinker.
 We're looking forward to the inevitable supercut of Geralt saying "Hmm."

 The swordfighting absolutely ripsThe best part of the show, obviously, is the fighting, and there are a bunch of swordfighting scenes in The Witcher that are better than anything you'll see at Medieval Times.
 The very first episode culminates in a sick duel between Geralt and one of the female characters he respects, and later on there's a fight that interrupts a giant party and takes up an entire throne room.
 It rules, and the whole show is worth watching just for those parts.
 It doesn't matter if you don't know what's going on, and truthfully, I don't even think you're supposed to.
 Imagine yourself in a hot bath after a long day of fighting giant ghouls and let The Witcher whisk you away from your troubles in his strong, woman-respecting arms.
 Hm.